Questions raised surrounding Captains for Clean Water's finances, leadership and ties to Everglades lobby group

 Florida Politics reached out to Goss for clarification on why he was in Tallahassee and whether his role with the Captains posed a conflict of interest.
 Goss could not be reached for comment, presumably because he was traveling.

-Some senators took issue with Goss, chair of the SFWMD, for expressing “concerns” with the bill but didn’t specify what areas needed to be changed.
+Some senators took issue with Goss for expressing “concerns” with the bill but didn’t specify what areas needed to be changed.

 “What section of the bill do you want taken out, removed or amended?”
 Sen. Jason Pizzo, a Miami Democrat, asked.
 “What section of the bill gives you concern?”